Skip to content

 The statistics for ransomware are particularly grim in education:

-• While most organizations got some of their data back after paying the ransom, only 2% got all of it back.
+- While most organizations regained some of their data after paying the ransom, only 2% regained it all.

 Below, we’ll discuss the growth of ransomware attacks in education.
-We’ll explore a few reasons why colleges and universities are being targeted so relentlessly, and we’ll suggest a solution to neutralize the impact of these attacks.
+We’ll explore a few reasons why colleges and universities are being targeted so relentlessly, and we’ll suggest a solution to mitigate attacks.

 Ransomware attacks in schools: an alarming rise